Actipro/WPF-Controls/Documentation/topics/shared/windows-controls/user-prompt.md

 > The [StandardButtons](xref:@ActiproUIRoot.Controls.UserPromptControl.StandardButtons) property is ignored if the [ButtonItems](xref:@ActiproUIRoot.Controls.UserPromptControl.ButtonItems) property is explicitly populated.

 > [!TIP]
-> See the **Configuring and Evaluating Results** section below for more detail on how to associate [ButtonItems](xref:@ActiproUIRoot.Controls.UserPromptControl.ButtonItems) objects with a [UserPromptStandardResult](xref:@ActiproUIRoot.Controls.UserPromptStandardResult).
+> See the "Configuring and Evaluating Results" section below for more detail on how to associate [ButtonItems](xref:@ActiproUIRoot.Controls.UserPromptControl.ButtonItems) objects with a [UserPromptStandardResult](xref:@ActiproUIRoot.Controls.UserPromptStandardResult).

 ### Status Image